Key Takeaways

 Frequently Asked Questions

-How should Christians react when public figures deny allegations and respond angrily?
+How should Christians respond when public figures deny allegations and respond angrily?

-Is it un-Christian to speak strongly against someone's rhetoric?
+Is it ever right to speak sharply against hate-filled rhetoric?